Note: This post was originally published in 2014, and was updated in March 2018.

 Stage #2: Editing

 “Editing” is, for me, normally the stage from Draft Two onwards.
-It may overlap a little with the rewriting stage, but it’s a different set of skills and involves much less intensive change.
-This stage can be good fun – it’s the point where a handful of fairly minor changes can make a clear difference to the quality of your work.
+It may overlap a little with the rewriting stage, but it’s a different set of skills and involves lots of little changes rather than a few major ones.
+This stage can be very satisfying – it’s the point where a handful of little tweaks can make a clear difference to the quality of your work.

 Three Editing Tips